flarebyte/baldrick-pest/SCHEMA.md

             -   ◆ capture (string): \_

+            -   ◆ ignoreTrailingBlankLines (boolean): Normalize both actual and expected by trimming trailing blank lines and enforcing one final newline

             -   ◆ snapshot (string): A short name that can used as part of a file name including the extension